The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Modeling of polarization

 The top panel in Fig.\ref{fig:nufnu_QI} shows the spectrum resulting from this at three different inclination angles ($i=45, 60, 85^{\circ}$), with the disc (orange), boundary layer (green), reflection (red) and total (blue).
 The disc and reflected spectrum both drop with angle, while the boundary layer remains constant.
-Our assumption of a completely ionised disc means that the reflected spectrum is identical in its energy dependence to that of the boundary layer, so we add these two together to consider their polarization properties.
+Our assumption of a completely ionized disc means that the reflected spectrum is identical in its energy dependence to that of the boundary layer, so we add these two together to consider their polarization properties.
 The middle panel shows the PD as a function of energy for the boundary layer plus reflection (magenta) and the disc (orange), together with the total spectrum (blue).
-There is now a distinct increase in PD for the total spectrum as a function of energy due to the spectral change from being dominated by the disc at low energy to being dominated by the boundary layer and its reflection at high energy.
+There is now a distinct increase in PD for the total spectrum as a function of energies due to the spectral change from being dominated by the disc at low energy to being dominated by the boundary layer and its reflection at high energy.
 The bottom panel shows the total PA as a function of energy.
-This shows a distinct swing from low energies, where the disc dominates and is intrinsically polarized parallel to the disc (PA=90) to high energy where the boundary layer and its reflected photons dominate, which is polarized perpendicular to the disc (PA=0).
+This shows a distinct swing from low energies, where the disc dominates and is intrinsically polarized parallel to the disc (${\rm PA} =-90^{\circ}$) to high energy where the boundary layer and its reflected photons dominate, which is polarized perpendicular to the disc (${\rm PA}=0^{\circ}$) around 2 keV.
+The higher the energy band, the more the effect of Doppler beaming appears, which breaks the symmetry and gives ${\rm PA}\neq0$, since the higher energy band photons tend to come from the inner fast rotation region near the NS.
+However, the effect of this is quite small, with ${\rm PA}\sim -5^\circ$.

 This polarization model can explain the PD found by {\ixpe} in some low magnetised NS in LMXBs, such as GX 9+9 (orbital period of 4.19 hours), where the PD slightly increases with energy from $1.4\pm0.4 \%$ (2-4 keV) to $2.2\pm5 \%$ (4- 8 keV) \citep{Ursini2023}. \citet{Ursini2023} explicitly fit reflection using the best current models i.e. including the residual atomic opacity of the highly ionised disc.
 This gives a good fit to the spectrum, but their reflection normalisation is smaller than predicted by our simulations here for a low-to-moderate inclination, so they require a much higher polarization of their inferred reflected emission.
 Reflection fitting is complex for highly ionised hot discs, and it may be that they are not sensitive to a completely ionised reflection component from the very innermost disc, and hence they are underestimating the amount of reflection present, and so overestimating the polarization required for their observed reflected component.